-Answering questions is the most effective revision technique, according to neuroscience.
-It creates new and stronger connections in our brain, helping us to understand information and remember it better.
+Answering questions is one of the most effective revision technique, according to neuroscience and educators.
+It demands the synthesis of different concepts, uses retrieval practice, creates new and stronger connections in our brain, and helps us to understand information and remember it more effectively.
 Practice questions are an incredibly useful thing to help your students succeed.
 But where do we find practice questions?
 Here are some good sources.

 There is a lot of good stuff on the internet, being shared between teachers.
 If you need some inspiration, try some of these blogs written by other teachers (tell us if you know anyone we should add to this list!):